 You never plan to get into a traffic accident.
-Making a plan for what you should and should not do following a collision, however, is important to being ready to protect your rights to compensation after a negligent driver hits you.
+Making a plan for what you should and should not do following a collision, however, is important to be ready to protect your rights to compensation after a negligent driver hits you.

 So, here’s what you should know in terms of actions that can hurt future auto accident claims or cases.